 Children have things that they want to do, and many times we have to help them to do these things.

 We are doing this a second time around, as adoptive parents.
 The job is still the same.

 Sometimes we feel that some see us as unnecessary.
 As if our efforts, commitment, leadership, and parenting do not matter.

 We use methods that have worked for us over the years, not forcing our way upon anyone else.
 Yet, some feel the need to criticize and condemn our methods.

 Sometimes this is so frustrating, that it makes us want to throw our hands up and never do for another child again.

-Oh yeah, that brief, impatient prayer said earlier, gave me just the right amount of energy to write my feelings out!
-Hopefully it will encourage someone else tonight
+That brief, impatient prayer said earlier, gave me just the right amount of energy to write my feelings out!
+Hopefully, it will encourage someone else tonight